-It is up to you to be as easy to communicate with or as demanding as you would like.
-However, in the business world, there is only one way to translate your dream into success- You must effectively communicate it.
+In the business world, there is only one way to translate your dream into success: you have to communicate it.

-Whether it be with your business partner, new employee, customer, even your business insurance provider, you must get your point across somehow to get to the next level.
+Whether it be with your business partner, new employee, customer, or even your business insurance provider, you must get your point across clearly to get to the next level.

-Effective communication in business is not only helpful, but it is essential for small business growth and stability.
-Despite its commonplace nature, many business owners overlook or mismanage this vital tool, which can potentially derail the entire operation.
+There’s no other way to put it: effective communication in business is essential for small business growth and stability.
+And though it may feel elementary, many business owners neglect or mismanage this vital tool, which can derail their entire operation.

 - Basic tasks fall to the wayside